Workable pricing in 2026 and what you'll actually pay

 Is Workable’s video interviewing included or an add-on?

-On the Starter and Standard plans, one-way video interviewing is a paid add-on, running roughly $49 to $109 a month depending on your plan.
-It’s only included at no extra cost once you reach the Premier plan.
-By contrast, Truffle bundles one-way video into its flat price.
+On the Standard plan, one-way video interviewing is a paid add-on, running $109 a month.
+It’s included at no extra cost once you reach Premier.
+By contrast, Truffle bundles one-way video into every plan, with no add-on fee.

 Why does my Workable price go up if I’m not hiring more?

 Because Workable bills by employee headcount, not by hiring volume.
-As your company grows, your plan cost rises even if you post the same number of jobs.
-The pay-per-job option is the exception, since it charges per open role instead.
+As your company crosses each of Workable’s nine employee bands, your plan cost rises even if you post the same number of jobs.